Exactly what occurs to our bodies in a car crash?

 It all comes down to kinetic energy.
 When you are driving along in your car, you have kinetic energy.
 Think of a high-speed crash like a punch in the chest.
 While it is possible to absorb energy from a fist into your chest, at some point your body can’t absorb a sufficient amount of energy, which will result in injury.

 Broken bones are a common consequence of car crashes because of the extreme force exerted on the bones.
-Accident attorney Brad Parker says that in his experience, breaks to the lower extremities are most common.
+Texas accident attorney Brad Parker says that in his experience, breaks to the lower extremities are most common.

 “Many cars are designed where the engine will drop to the ground when a high-impact front collision occurs.
 Oftentimes this will result in fractures of the legs, ankles, and feet,” Brad says.

 Brad says, “I can’t emphasize enough the importance of wearing your seatbelt.”

 In a crash, those not connected to the car via seatbelt will continue to move forward at the speed the car was traveling after the car has crashed.

 The Modern Car

 Modern cars are designed to absorb as much of the energy in the structure of the car.
 Also known as a crush zone, crumple zones are areas of a vehicle that are designed to deform and crumple in a collision.
 This absorbs some of the energy of the impact, preventing some of the force from being transmitted to car occupants.

 Cars generally also have multiple airbags, but the frontal airbags will only deploy in a frontal crash.
 Newer cars have a curtain airbag, and that airbag is across the whole top of the car and the side window.
 When the sensors in the car detect sufficient deceleration, the airbag deploys downward.